semantifyit/RocketRML/Readme.md

 ###### For the legacy version with the different behavior of the iterator please see [this](https://github.com/semantifyit/RML-mapper/tree/legacy) version.
 This is a javascript RML-mapper implementation for the RDF mapping language ([RML](http://rml.io/spec.html)).

+## Install
+    npm install rocketrml

+## Quick-start
+After installation you can to copy [index.js](https://github.com/semantifyit/RocketRML/blob/master/docs/index.js) into your current working directory.
+Also the [mapfile.ttl](https://github.com/semantifyit/RocketRML/blob/master/docs/mapping.ttl) and the [input](https://github.com/semantifyit/RocketRML/blob/master/docs/input.json) is needed.

+    node index.js

+Starts the execution and the output is then written to ./out.n3.

 ## What does it support

 ### RML Vocabulary
 the following list contains the current supported classes.